6 The Economics of Discrimination

 Discrimination in the labor market manifests in substantial hiring disparities by race, ethnicity, gender, and disability status.
 A study sending fake resumes to help-wanted ads in Boston and Chicago found that white names received 50% more callbacks for interviews than African-American names.[22]
 A similar study in New York City found that Black applicants were half as likely to receive a callback or job offer than white applicants.[23]
 In interviews for waitstaff jobs in Philadelphia, job applications from women had a 40 percentage point lower chance of receiving a job offer from high-price (and high earning) restaurants than men, in part embodying customer discrimination.[24]
 An experiment that randomized disclosure of disability status found disability halved the chances of a callback.[25]

 Gender pay gaps can be compounded by racial disparities.
-Figure 6.3[31] shows median weekly earnings among workers as a percentage of white men’s earnings.
+Figure 6.3[33] shows, for 2023, median weekly earnings among full-time workers as a percentage of white men’s earnings.
 People of color tend to earn less than whites, with disparities further exacerbated by the gender pay gap.
-For instance, Black and Hispanic men earn 73% of what white men earn.
-Asian men earn more than white men, at 129% and Asian women earn 101% of what white men earn.
+For instance, Black men earn 79% of what white men earn and Hispanic men earn 75% of what white men earn.
+Asian men earn more than white men, at 133% and Asian women earn 106% of what white men earn.
 In contrast, other groups of women earn less on average.
-Black women earn 69% of what white men do and Hispanic women 64%.
+Black women earn 73% of what white men do and Hispanic women 65%.
 Relative to white women, who earn 83% of what white men earn, Asian women are better off but still at a disadvantage when compared to the relatively higher earnings of Asian men.
+Particularly concerningly, a study comparing the extent of racial and ethnic discrimination from 1969 to 2017 across Canada, France, Germany, Great Britain, the Netherlands, and the United States demonstrated that discrimination had not fallen over time, except slightly in France, and had even increased in the Netherlands.[34]

 In studying pay gaps by race, what are referred to as pre-market factors, such as human capital, explain an important share of pay gaps.
 However, an important share of gaps are also discrimination in the labor market—estimated to be at least one-third of the Black-white wage gap.[35]
 Discrimination feeding into pay gaps can occur in complex ways.
 For example, when Black job-seekers attempt to negotiate for a higher salary, they are penalized in terms of their salary outcomes.[36]
 Likewise, women tend to be perceived more negatively than men when they try to negotiate, in part due to gender stereotypes around being “nice.”[37]